 looked for the pearls in the rivers of human civilizations to came to share

-what they found" (Lee Wen), the event works also as
+what they found" (Lee Wen), the project works also as

 a think tank for outlining conceptual visions which de-clearly overcome imposed